Fluxon

 In physics, a fluxon is a quantum of electromagnetic flux.
-The term may have any of several related meanings.

-Superconductivity

-In the context of superconductivity, in type II superconductors fluxons (also known as Abrikosov vortices) can form when the applied field lies between $B_{c_1}$ and $B_{c_2}$.
-The fluxon is a small whisker of normal phase surrounded by superconducting phase, and Supercurrents circulate around the normal core.
+In the context of superconductivity, in type II superconductors, fluxons (also known as Abrikosov vortices) can form when the applied field lies between $B_{c_1}$ and $B_{c_2}$.
+The fluxon is a small whisker of normal phase surrounded by superconducting phase, and supercurrents circulate around the normal core.
 The magnetic field through such a whisker and its neighborhood, which has size of the order of London penetration depth $\lambda_L$ (~100 nm), is quantized because of the phase properties of the magnetic vector potential in quantum electrodynamics, see magnetic flux quantum for details.